modhtom/QVM/README.md

    npm install
    ```

-3. Install the **DecoType Thuluth II** font on your system to apply it to the subtitle in the final video.
+3. Install the **Tasees Regular** font on your system to apply it to the subtitle in the final video.

 4. Get Pexels API Key:
    - Visit [Pexels API Portal](https://www.pexels.com/api/)